 Wilfredo Cruz, PhD, is Associate Professor of Sociology in the Department of Humanities, History, and Social Sciences at Columbia College Chicago.
-He is also the Director of the Latino & Latin American Studies Minor program at Columbia College Chicago.

 His areas of research interest include Latino Studies, Immigration, Race and Ethnic Relations, and studies in Race, Class, Gender, and Sexual Orientation.
 Dr. Cruz has published numerous articles on education, health, police brutality, politics, and community organizing in Latino and minority communities.
 A former reporter, Dr. Cruz was the Assistant Press Secretary for the late Chicago Mayor Harold Washington, and is the former Director of the Office of Public Information for the Chicago Public Library.

 Dr. Cruz is the author of: Puerto Rican Chicago (2005, Arcadia Publishing), City of Dreams: Latino Immigration to Chicago (2007, University Press of America), Chicago Latinos at Work (2010, Arcadia Publishing), and Old Irving Park (2013, Arcadia Publishing).